camshaft/startup/README.md

 Port Binding
 ------------

 `startup` will look for the `PORT` environment variable and try to bind to it.
 If not value is found, it defaults to `3000`.
+You can also set it by executing `startup start -P <port>`.

 Hot-Reload
 ----------